 recreation of Muncie, Indiana, during the 1920s and 1890s based on Robert and

-Rich Usdowski and Warren Vander Hill have completed interviews
+Rich Usdowski and Warren Vander Hill completed the Muncie

-for the Muncie

-High School Consolidation project.
+High School Consolidation project during the fall of 2015.
 The collection includes video recordings and

 transcripts of conversations with local residents and civic leaders about the

 800-382-8540 and 765-289-1241